brains-on-code/simultaneous-fmri-and-eyetracking/README.md

 ## Experiment Execution

-We use [Presentation](https://neurobs.com/) to control the stimuli display, receive participant responses, and control the eye-tracker.
+We use [Presentation](https://neurobs.com/) to control the stimuli display, receive participant responses, and control the eye tracker.
 You can find the script under `/presentation/`.
 Although we have not conducted a full study with it yet, [PsychoPy](http://www.psychopy.org/) may also be a way to replicate our experiment.

 If you use the Presentation script, you may need to change the paths to the stimuli images.
-Our Presentation script assumes you are also using an EyeLink eye-tracker.
-You may start the experiment without an eye-tracker by setting `use_eyetracker` to `false`.
+Our Presentation script assumes you are also using an EyeLink eye tracker.
+You may start the experiment without an eye tracker by setting `use_eyetracker` to `false`.

-For configuration of the EyeLink eye-tracker, please refer to EyeLink's manual (no special settings are necessary for the experiment, a standard configuration should be sufficient).
+For configuration of the EyeLink eye tracker, please refer to EyeLink's manual (no special settings are necessary for the experiment, a standard configuration should be sufficient).

 ### Training